Custom Reports in Management Studio

 You can run a custom report in Management Studio in the following ways:

-When you work with custom reports, consider the following limitations:
+When you work with custom reports, consider the following list of limitations:

 Managing Custom Reports

-We recommend that users who have many custom reports organize them by using file system folders that have appropriate NTFS file system permissions.
+We recommend that users who have many custom reports organize them by using file system folders that have appropriate NTFS permissions.